MHHoekstra/coolmovies/coolmovies-frontend/README.md

 We have created a basic app for you to get started in.

-What's been setup for you:
+What tooling has been setup for you:

 - [Next.js](https://nextjs.org/) (Build Framework)
 - [MUI](https://mui.com/) (Component Library)